ResursBank/ResursBank.github.io/docs/platform-plugins/prestashop/index.md

 # QuickStart Guide PrestaShop

-_Sign an agreement with Resurs Bank to get credentials for production._

 ## Requirements

 - **PHP version:** Minimum PHP 8.1 (note: PrestaShop allows down to PHP 7.2, but this plugin does not support anything